brimdata/broker/doc/devs.rst

 paths between nodes.
 However, this mechanism can cause a high volume of messages for topologies with many loops that result in a large number of possible paths between all nodes.
-Should we observe severe performance degradations as a result of the flooding, Broker could limit the maximum path length or consider only a limited set of paths that is as distinct as possible.
+Should we observe severe performance degradations as a result of the flooding, Broker could limit the maximum path length or select only a limited set of paths (ideally, this subset should be as distinct as possible).

 Publishing Data
 ~~~~~~~~~~~~~~~

+Whenever `the core actor`_ receives data from a local publisher, it scans its
+routing table for all nodes subscribed to the topic (prefix matching).

+*TODO: implement and discuss source routing.*

 Software Architecture
 ---------------------